| |

 How To Make Cement Easter eggs:

-I used an old egg carton to hold my moulds while we worked.
-Once the hole is drilled, spray both sides of the inside of the egg mould with baking spray, this will make it easier to get your egg out later.
+Once the small hole is drilled, spray both sides of the inside of the egg mould with baking spray, this will make it easier to get your egg out later.

 2. Mix Cement